What Does a Web Developer Do?

 • Zend Certified PHP Engineer

-If your career goals include a role as a web developer, learn more about how a degree in computer science can help create new opportunities.
+If you're interested in earning a degree to prepare for a role in web development, learn more about how a degree in computer science can help create new opportunities.

 Article sources